-“Harmonisation of African Higher Education, Quality Assurance and Accreditation” (HAQAA) is an initiative that has set itself the goal of supporting the African partners in developing a harmonised quality assurance and accreditation system at institutional, national, regional and pan-African level.
+“Harmonisation, Accreditation and Quality Assurance in African Higher Education” (HAQAA) is an initiative that has set itself the goal of supporting the African partners in developing a harmonised quality assurance and accreditation system at institutional, national, regional and pan-African level.
 The project is being funded by the EU Commission in connection with the strategic Africa-EU partnership.
 HAQAA 1 was implemented from 2016 to 2018.

 HAQAA 2 (2019-2022) will build on the results of the first project phase and focus on the sustainable establishment of continental quality assurance standards through partnership-based political dialogue and capacity building.
 For the project HAQAA 2, the DAAD is collaborating with an international consortium made up of the following partners: the Association of African Universities (AAU), the European Association for Quality Assurance in Higher Education (ENQA) and OBREAL Global Observatory (consortium leader).

 The DAAD is primarily involved in implementing the goal of supporting African universities in establishing an internal quality assurance culture.
 In doing so, the DAAD will be able to draw on its longstanding experience and expertise in partnership-based capacity building in the field of quality assurance in higher education.
 In connection with the , the DAAD and the German Rectors’ Conference (HRK) have collaborated successfully with regional partners in Africa in this field for many years.